 The Delaware Bylaws provide that at an annual meeting, subject to any other applicable requirements, only such business may be conducted as has been either specified in the notice of meeting, proposed at the time of the meeting by or at the direction of the AspenTech Delaware board of directors, or proposed at such time by a stockholder who had given timely prior written notice to the Secretary of AspenTech Delaware of such stockholder's intention to bring such business before the meeting.
 In all cases, to be timely, notice must be received by AspenTech Delaware not less than sixty days nor more than ninety days prior to the meeting (or if fewer than seventy days' notice or prior public disclosure of the meeting date is given or made to stockholders, not later than the tenth day following the day on which the notice of the date of the meeting was mailed or such public disclosure was made, whichever first occurs).
-The notice must contain certain information about such business and the stockholder who proposes to bring the business before the meeting, including a brief description of the business the stockholder proposes to bring before the meeting, the name and address of the stockholder proposing such business, the reasons for conducting the business at the meeting, the class and number of shares of stock of meeting in accordance with the foregoing procedures, such business will not be conducted at the meeting.
+The notice must contain certain information about such business and the stockholder who proposes to bring the business before the meeting, including a brief description of the business the stockholder proposes to bring before the meeting, the name and address of the stockholder proposing such business, the reasons for conducting the business at the meeting, the class and number of shares of stock of AspenTech Delaware beneficially owned by such stockholder, and any material interest of such stockholder in the business so proposed.
+If the Chairman of a meeting of AspenTech Delaware stockholders determines that business was not properly brought before the meeting in accordance with the foregoing procedures, such business will not be conducted at the meeting.
 Nothing in the Delaware Bylaws precludes discussion by any stockholder of any business properly brought before the annual meeting in accordance with the above-mentioned procedures.